EffectOrientedProgramming/book/Chapters/04_Initialization.md

 `serviceWithZIO` needs an `X` object that it substitutes as `x` in the lambda.
 This is provided via the `ZLayer` `made`, which holds the object produced by `make`.
+The `ZLayer` `made` is the holder for the object produced by `make`, and it provides a way to get to that object.

 ## Making Bread from Scratch